maticzav/graphql-shield/README.md

 })
 ```

-### `Global Fallback`
+### `Global Fallback Error`

-GraphQL Shield allows you to set a globally defined fallback that is used instead of `Not Authorised!` default response.
+GraphQL Shield allows you to set a globally defined fallback error that is used instead of `Not Authorised!` default response.
 This might be particularly useful for localisation.
 You can use `string` or even custom `Error` to define it.

 ```ts
 const permissions = shield(